-7.3.13.2.
-If a GOTA station is supervised full-time by a GOTA Coach, the bonus points earned for each 20 QSOs completed under Rule 7.3.13.1. will be doubled.
 7.3.13.2.1.
-The GOTA Coach supervises the operator of the station, doing such things as answering questions and talking them through contacts, but may not make QSOs or perform logging functions.
+The GOTA Coach supervises the operator of the station, doing such things as answering questions and talking them through contacts, but may not make contacts or perform logging functions.

 7.3.13.2.2.
-To qualify for this bonus, there must be a designated

-GOTA Coach present and supervising the GOTA station at all times it is being operated.
+To qualify for this bonus, there must be a designated GOTA Coach present and supervising for at least 10 contacts.